 Most new universities of the 1960s evolved from being University Colleges of London University... but after decades of waiting they had not earned the right to award their own degrees and become independent degree-awarding universities.
 For example, Nottingham had to wait 67 years and Southampton 50 for their independence to be finally recognised in the 1960s.
-The upstart University College of North Staffordshire at Keele gained University status in 1962 - after a mere twelve years of existence - and had the coveted degree-awarding status, under oversight, from the very beginning.
+The upstart University College of North Staffordshire at Keele gained University status in 1962 - after a mere twelve years of existence - and possessed the coveted degree-awarding status from the very beginning.

 It had been urgent and imperative for Keele to award its own degrees as soon as possible or Lindsay’s idea and its new approach were doomed.
 Existing patterns of curriculum, examinations and awarding of degrees would have stifled the innovative Keele experiment and Keele’s success in gaining the freedom to experiment bears testimony to the force of the idea and the energy of those who implemented it.

-Photo: Programme for first degrees awarded at UCNS, Keele, 1954
+Photo: Programme for the first degrees awarded to the Founding Graduate Class at UCNS, 1954

 The University College of North Staffordshire overcame stiff opposition and in 1949 the founding professors prepared for the first intake of students.
 Lindsay's vision metamorphosed from a concept into a reality – Keele was not just the first of the “new universities” but also a completely new kind of university.